Philip-robinson/DemonstrationAPI/README.md

 ## Implementation

-The Implementation will use Java, Spring MVC,  Lombok and Swagger.
+The Implementation will use Java, Spring MVC, Lombok, mapstruct and Swagger.